 Education and Life Skills

-- Support parents and/or caregivers capacity building through ECE and child development milestone training;
+- Support ECE and child development milestone trainings for parents and caregivers.

-- Enhancement of ECE facilities and community environment for children;
+- Improve ECE facilities and community environment for children.

-- Encourage child participation through Children's Centre programmes;
+- Encourage child participation through Children Centre projects.

-- Support most vulnerable children to access pre-primay education.
+- Support most vulnerable children to access pre-primary education.

 In 2020, World Vision's Education & Life Skills projects impacted the lives of 115,000 people.